Jovin2525/SC1015-Mini-Project/README.md

 ## Files in Repository
 For a  detailed walkthrough, please view the source code in order from:
-1. Data Extraction and Exploratory Analysis
+1. Data Cleaning and Exploratory Analysis
 2. Model 1: Linear Regression
 3. Model 2: Random Forest Regression
 4. Model 3: Gradient Boosted Regression